backend-development/backend-development-textbook/source/adv_authentication.md

 * Which programs need to authenticate?
 Browsers?
 Native apps?
 Command line programs?
 * Are users expecting a "single sign on"?

-### Authentication Providers

-Authentication Providers like Github, Google ect. can provide both Authentication and Authorisation to use their resources.

-For example the app I am building could

-* authenticate a user via Github, and also access the users private repositories,
-* authenticate via google and also access the users photos,
-* authenticate via instagram and create posts in their name on instagram.

 ### Two Factor Authentication